Skip to content

 Swing's job scheduling system is characterized by:

-Swing currently enforces the following limits on publicly available partitions:
+Swing currently enforces the following limits on publicly available queues:

 • 4 Running Jobs per user.